Retailing giant Target is finally getting in on the prepaid

 Debuting Oct.
 6, Brightspot will go head to head with Wal-Mart's Straight Talk prepaid mobile service.
-Brightspot will offer up to 1GB of 4G data for $50 a month.
+Brightspot will offer up to 1GB of 4G for $50 a month.
 The service also has a talk-and-text-only option without Internet access for $35 a month.

-"Select your desired device from a robust selection of phones "from a simple flip phone to more advanced models," Target said in its marketing materials.
+"Select your desired device from a robust selection of phones "from a simple flip phone to more advanced models," Target said in its materials.
 "Want to keep your existing phone?
 No problem!
 Pick up a SIM kit, which will allow you to get Brightspot service on nearly all compatible, unlocked phones."

 A Growing Market